zmbhou/SGIR/README.md

-This is the test code for IJCAI 2019 submission "Saliency Guided Iterative Training for Weakly Supervised Semantic Segmentation"
+This is the test code for method "Saliency Guided Iterative Training for Weakly Supervised Semantic Segmentation"

 Testing:
 ====